kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/invalid_route_replacement.md

 The route will return the status code and body defined in the Settings:

 ```
-Gloo Gateway has invalid configuration.
+Gloo Edge has invalid configuration.
 Administrators should run `glooctl check` to find and fix config errors.
 ```

 Great!
 We've just seen the benefits of enabling route replacement on our virtual services.